 In 2009, I opened an audio post production studio in the Lower East Side of NYC.
-I moved to Chicago in 2017 continue to sound design alongside pursuing a doctorate in audiology.
+Sensaphonics, a hearing wellness and custom in-ear monitor company, brought me out to Chicago in 2017.
 My location sound recording and post-production sound work has been featured in Sundance, Tribeca, SXSW, VH1, PBS, Comedy Central and more.
-I taught sound at the Tisch Graduate Film School for three years, worked at lean and mean companies Blastwave FX and Pro Sound Effects for five and have been faculty at NYU’s Steinhardt Graduate Music Technology program for over six.
-I have a master’s degree in Music Technology from NYU, at that time focusing on computer music controller design.
+I taught sound at the Tisch Graduate Film School for three years, worked at lean and mean sound library company Pro Sound Effects for five and was faculty at NYU’s Steinhardt Graduate Music Technology program for over six.
+I have a master’s degree in Music Technology from NYU, at that time focusing on Bluetooth computer music controller design.

 - A Beating of Beauty Laura Sinnott 6:08

 On a gloomy day in the summer of 2012 I procrastinated all work and indulged in my Pandora’s Chopin Nocturnes channel.
 Nocturne No. 14, performed by Michal Bialk, came up, and it inspired me to write and record the poem you hear here I originally titled “Ode to Chopin.”